privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

 the Bidding and Auction service with "Server-Orchestrated Component auction":

- * _repeated ComponentAuctionResult component_auction_results_: For conducting a top-level auction in top-level Seller's Auction service, the top-level seller can pass in the encrypted responses from component-level Protected Audience auctions.
+ * _repeated ComponentAuctionResult component_auction_results_: For conducting a top-level auction in top-level Seller's Auction service, the top-level seller can pass in the encrypted responses from component-level Protected Audience/Protected App Signals auctions.
 Along with this, the seller would also have to populate the AuctionConfig for passing the contextual signals for the top-level auction.
 The seller can leave the existing [protected_audience_ciphertext][22] field empty; it will be ignored otherwise.